echasnovski/mini.nvim/readmes/mini-comment.md

 {
   -- Options which control module behavior options = {
-    -- Whether to ignore blank lines when adding comment ignore_blank_line = false,
+    -- Whether to ignore blank lines
+    ignore_blank_line = false,

     -- Whether to recognize as comment only lines without indent